nickrusso42518/bts/README.md

    RPCs supported by the API.
 It also includes a compilation script for Python source code.
 Last, it includes dial-in streaming telemetry to count the number of currently-advertised routes.

+3. __FastAPI/REST__: This uses Python `fastapi` as a front-end to build a REST API using HTTP transport for announcing and withdrawing routes.
+   This includes a Postman collection and corresponding environment to simplify adoption/testing.
+For simplicity, the example database is an ordinary Python dictionary.

+## Testing
+See `.travis.yml` for an example of a multi-job CI configuration.